surya-bit/ML-Application/README.md

 # Instructions on how to run the tool locally on docker containers :
 Two dockerfiles have been created .
 One for client and other for server.
 These files could be found on their respective directorier in Final Folder
-1. I have packaged my app in a Docker containers .
-Please feel free to pull it from DockerHub by running the below command : docker pull suryarajmachani/fetch-ml-project.
+1. I have packaged my app in a Docker containers .Please feel free to pull it from DockerHub by running the below commands : docker pull suryarajmachani/fetch-ml-project:client docker pull suryarajmachani/fetch-ml-project:server
-2. To build and run locally .
+3. To build and run locally .
 Follow the instructions below:
-   1. Move to the Final folder and run the command : docker build -t server .
-   2. Run the command : docker run -p 5000:5000 server
+   1. Run the command : docker run -p 5000:5000 suryarajmachani/fetch-ml-project:server
-   3. Move to the client folder and run the command :docker build -t client .
-   4. Run the command : docker run -p 5173:5173 client
+   2. Run the command : docker run -p 5173:5173 suryarajmachani/fetch-ml-project:client
    5. Navigate to http://localhost:5173